 Often victims have had their life savings stolen in sophisticated scams and to make matters worse, the banks often refuse to reimburse their customers when this happens.
 As state-of-art scams become more prevalent and more convincing, the financial regulator is warning banks against assuming customers were negligent and liable for any money they lost to fraud.
 They want banks to consider the sophistication of scammers and the tactics they employ when investigating cases of fraud.
 Banks regularly claim to FOS that they are not liable for money lost, as victims acted with gross negligence.
 The amount of cases like these FOS are investigating and the ever changing way in which scammers operate, has prompted the watchdog to say: “There is a very high bar for being grossly negligent, and this is far more than just being careless”.
 If banks want to reject a fraud or scam victim’s claim, they will need to provide evidence of gross negligence, so the regulator can recreate the scene to make a fair judgement.

-As the scams have become increasingly sophisticated, it is more difficult for people to spot and the Ombudsman has seen a 17% increase in complaints from last year, prompting the service to hold banks more accountable and deal with customers more fairly, so cases can be settled before reaching FOS.
+As the scams have become increasingly elegant, it is more difficult for people to spot and the Ombudsman has seen a 17% increase in complaints from last year, prompting the service to hold banks more accountable and deal with customers more fairly, so cases can be settled before reaching FOS.

 In their latest report, FOS gives the example of a scam where fraudsters were cold-calling people claiming to be from the Financial Ombudsman Service.
 The scammers had even hacked the phone system to show FOS’s correct number on the caller ID.
 FOS explained that they never cold call people and will never ask for a payment.